weaversa/cryptol-course/labs/SAW/SAW.md

 and a full-featured tutorial on SAW [here](https://saw.galois.com/intro/).

+# Why Use SAW?

+In the previous labs, we learned how to look at algorithm specifications from white papers and represent them in Cryptol.
+From there, we could leverage tools in Cryptol to prove certain behaviors and ultimately write up a coded representation of the algorithm.

+While having a working specification of an algorithm in Cryptol is really awesome, it would be really really awesome to accurately represent that algorithm in other programming language like C/C++ or Java.
+Translating our algorithms into other languages gives us the chance to leverage strengths from those languages such as improved runtimes and being more widely known to software development teams.

+Of course, we want to make sure that the code we write in those other languages completely represents all of the cryptographic properties pertaining to our target algorithm.
+We also want to uphold best coding practices for that language and avoid vulnerabilities such as buffer or integer overflows.
+After all, what good is cryptography if an attacker can take advantage of an implementation flaw?

+This is where the Software Analysis Workbench (SAW) comes in.
+SAW is a tool that formally verifies properties of code using SAT and SMT solvers.
+SAW leverages symbolic execution to translate code into formal models.
+Alright, that's a lot of fancy words, but essentially SAW can verify that all inputs to a function/method yield us our expected output.
+This makes SAW a much more powerful tool of testing code compared to unit tests that can easily miss dangerous edge cases for a piece of code.

+In order to get SAW to work its magic, we need to tell it exactly what we are looking to verify.
+For every function/method, we need to tell SAW its:
+- Input(s)
+- Output(s)
+- Preconditions
+- Postconditions

 # Setting Everything Up

 To run any of the examples in this lab, you need to first start the